wendyverdonk93/docs/content/payments/integrations/ecommerce-platforms/lightspeed_app/faq/adding-payment-method-footer-icons.md

 To automatically add icons using a MultiSafepay script, follow these steps:

-1. Sign in to the MultiSafepay app.
+1. Sign in to your Lightspeed app.
 2. Go to **Settings** > **Footer icons**.
 3. Click the **Generate script** button.
 A script appears in the text area below.
 4. Copy the script to your clipboard.